Dian Farmer Learning To Grow Our Own Food

 • Alfalfa meal

 A quick note about manures: you should always apply it with care.
-The best way is to allow three months in between applications so you don’t overload your soil with nutrients.
+The best way is to allow three months in between applications so you don’t overload your rich soil with nutrients.

 Step 3: Reduce Acidity